demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_Port_Scan_CHANGELOG.md

 ## [Unreleased]
-Added the *OnCall* input to assign only users that are on shift.
+Added the *OnCall* input, which enables you to assign only users that are currently on shift.